Patrick J. McKenna

 they might best meet those demands.
 (2008)

-The book Management Skills (John Wiley) named McKenna among the leading thinkers in the field of management together with Peter Drucker and Warren Bennis; and in 2008, In The Company of Leaders included his work amongst notable
+The book Management Skills (John Wiley) named McKenna among the leading thinkers in the field of management together with Warren Bennis; and in 2008, In The Company of Leaders included his work amongst notable

-McKenna's published articles have appeared in over 50 leading professional journals, newsletters, and online sources; and his work has been featured in Fast Company, Business Week, Forbes, The Globe and Mail, The Economist, Investors Business Daily, The Financial Times, and he is a regular columnist for Of Counsel: The Legal Practice and Management Report.
+McKenna's published articles have appeared in over 50 leading professional journals, newsletters, and online sources; and his work has been featured in Fast Company, Harvard Business Review, Forbes, Business Week, The Globe and Mail, The Economist, Investors Business Daily, The Financial Times.
+He currently serves as Contributing Editor for Of Counsel: The Legal Practice and Management Report and writes a periodic column for the Legal Executive Institute (Thomson Reuters).

 McKenna did his MBA graduate work at the Canadian School of Management, is among the first alumni at Harvards Leadership in Professional Service Firms program.

-He has served at least one of the top ten largest law firms in each of over a dozen different countries.
+McKenna has worked with at least one of the top ten largest law firms in over a dozen different countries.
 His work with North American law firms has evidenced him serving at least 62 of the largest NLJ 250 firms.
-His consulting expertise was acknowledged in 2008 when he was identified through independent research compiled and published by Lawdragon as one of the most trusted names in legal consulting and his three decades of experience in consulting led to his being the subject of a Harvard Law School Case Study entitled: Innovations In Legal Consulting (2011).
+His three decades of experience led to his being the subject of a Harvard Law School Case Study entitled: Innovations In Legal Consulting (2011).
+He was the first "expert" in professional service firms admitted to the Association of Corporate Executive Coaches, the #1 US group for senior level CEO coaches; was the recipient on an Honorary Fellowship from Leaders Excellence of Harvard Square (2015); and voted by the readers of Legal Business World as one of only seven international Thought Leaders (2017).

 McKenna is most often brought in to work with firms on issues associated with setting a strategic direction and meaningful competitive differentiation; initiating change; instilling client service excellence; and developing systems for effective firm governance and leadership succession.